-Up to three scholarships of $1,000 each will be awarded for the 2014 spring semester.
+Up to five scholarships of $2,000 each will be awarded for the 2016 spring semester.
 In order to be eligible, the applicant must (1) be enrolled full-time as an undergraduate at Howard University, (2) have declared the minor in Community Development, and (3) have a cumulative GPA of 2.8 or higher.
 Please note that previous MCM Scholarship winners are not eligible to apply.

 Scholarships are awarded on the basis of individual merit and the content and quality of the applicant’s essay.
-Applications must be post-marked or submitted electronically on or before November 1, 2013.
-Recipients will be notified by phone in December.
+Applications are currently available at the link below and must be received or submitted electronically on or before November 20, 2015.
+Recipients will be notified via email within one month.

 A complete application packet contains the following:

 - Completed application form.
-Click here for an application form.
+Click here for the online application form.

 - Essay of 1-2 pages explaining how your pursuit of an undergraduate minor in Community Development relates to your overall goals.

 - Recommendation from a Howard University professor or academic advisor, presented in a sealed envelope.

 - Official Howard University transcript (no photocopies or web transcripts permitted).

 Under no circumstances will CNHED’s Scholarship Committee consider incomplete applications.